hapheus/n8n-nodes-fusionbrain/README.md

 # n8n-nodes-fusionbrain

+⚠️ **Notice: This node is no longer maintained.**
+Due to recent updates, the Fusionbrain API has become too unstable and unreliable for production use.
+Therefore, I have decided to stop maintaining this node.
+There are now faster and more reliable image generation models and services available that I recommend considering instead.

+---

 This is an n8n community node.
 It lets you use _fusionbrain.ai_ in your n8n workflows.

 The fusionbrain.ai API offers a seamless solution for generating high-resolution images in JPG format, with resolutions